dai-shi/continuation.js/README.md

 Because of the fallback mechanism, mixing CPS code and non-CPS code is possible.

-It is only tested with Node.js, but could be usable with other JavaScript engines.
+It is only tested with Node.js, but might be usable with other JavaScript engines with minor modifications.

 Comparison
 ----------